 I’m working on building a roster for both the old and new Ski Trains.
 For the older (pre-1988) version, I am using Walthers paired-window coaches.
 They’re not perfectly accurate, but will do for now.
 Eventually I may “adjust” them to be more prototypical.
 The combine car above is also used on this train.

 Amtrak has been running trains on this route since April 1983.
 I now have enough Superliner cars to operate an Amtrak California Zephyr, for any period up to the present.
 I have cars in Phase II, III, IV, and IVb schemes.
 I have painted and decaled several Walthers Superliner 2 cars.
 I also made the decals for an AHM baggage car and a Hi-Level transition Coach/Dorm.
 I added partitions to the sleepers so you can’t see clear through them, and built a full interior for my S2 Lounge (see below).
-And finally, I am creating a few ad-wrap cars for the 2018 version of the Winter Park Express.
+And finally, I have created a few ad-wrap cars for the 2018 version of the Winter Park Express.

 Union Pacific Business Train

 This project is underway, and includes the E9 A-B-A set and a few UP passenger cars.
-I’ve completed the lead E9 and have five operating cars.
+I’ve completed the lead E9 and have four operating cars.
 Since the UP merger, the real train makes frequent appearances on the Moffat under a variety of power (including the Rio Grande heritage unit).